-Everything you need to know about Saudi Arabia’s dress code for men and women visiting
+Everything you need to know about what to wear in Saudi Arabia and the Kingdom's dress code for men and women visiting

 Before diving into how to dress in KSA, it is important to note that not all cities are equally strict on dress code.
 Jeddah and Dammam are for instance a bit more westernised and less strict, but you will have to take extra precautions to make sure you are following all the rules to a T when visiting Riyadh.